openstack-archive/networking-infoblox/doc/source/installation.rst

      - An integer ID used for the data center.
 This is used to form the stanza name for the rest of the options.
 If you have multiple instances of OpenStack sharing the same Infoblox grid, this ID needs to be unique across the instances.
-We recommend the ID starting from 1 and increment by 1 as you add another Openstack instance.
+The ID should start from 1 and increment by 1 as you add another Openstack instance.
 This ID is used to generate a unique ID for a network view that is cached in neutron database.
        Starting it with a very high number may exceed the max length of a network view id.